FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 #### Use

 There are two browser UIs.
-Both run entirely locally; no file leaves the browser.
+Both analyze entirely in the browser; nothing is uploaded (the Repo source only *downloads* result files from the store).

 ##### v1 — single-run / pattern UI (`/v1/`)